FrodaSE/Minion/README.md

 sequence.Add(set);

-sequence.Add<FourthJob>(); //Only when both second and third job are finished, this will run
+sequence.Add<FourthJob>(); //Only when both second and third job is finished, this will run

 await scheduler.QueueAsync(sequence);
 ```